msheliga1/uriHW14MVCBlog/README.md

         -- Create a new, totally blank repo in GitHub
         -- Clone the starter repo (under the hwXX directory) to your local machine
         -- Set the remote path: git remote add <ori> <HTTPS path to remove>
             -- Be 100% sure NOT to use the SSH link.
-Use the HTTPS lank!
+Use the HTTPS link!
         -- Push the local repo to gitHub: git push ori main
     OR ...
 Copy directories and sample files from prior project (or create from scratch).
         -- No starter code.
 No need for copying one file at a time via command line.